ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.schedule-switcher/README.md

 {
     "type": "OnOffSchedule",
-    "name": "Rolllade Wohn", // Name of the last widget created "onAction": {
+    "name": "Rolllade Wohn", // Name of the last widget created "active": false, // Every 24 hours a check is made to see if there is a widget.
+If none is found, the schedule is deactivated.
+If TRUE, it is not deactivated.
+    "onAction": {
         // Action for On
         "type": "OnOffStateAction",